tonnamb/bowling_game/README.md

 * for rendering in the front-end
 * returns scoreboard format, as shown in Figure 2
-* { frameIndex: {1: '1-9 or -', 2: '1-9 or - or / or X', cumScore: '#'}, ... }
+* { frameIndex: { rollIndex: 'rollScore', cumScore: '#'}, ... }
 * e.g. {1: {1: '', 2: 'X', cumScore: '20'}, 2: {1: '7', 2: '/', cumScore: '37'}, 3: {1: '7', 2: '-', cumScore: '44'}}
-* strike = 'X' in the second box
+* strike = 'X' in the second roll box
   * hides cumScore if two next rolls does not yet exist
 * spare = '/'
   * hides cumScore if next ball is not rolled yet
 * gutter = '-'
   * using this._zeroOrNum(score, frame, roll)
-* does not return empty frames where the game has not reached those frames yet, which requires less data transmission to front-end
+* hides cumScore if not all balls are rolled in the frame
-* logic is more complex for 10th frame
+* in the 10th frame, logic is slightly more complex
   * 'X' can appear on all 3 rolls
-  * '/' can appear on the 2nd and 3rd roll.
+  * '/' can appear on the 2nd and 3rd roll
+* does not return empty frames where the game has not reached those frames yet
+  * benefit = requires less data transmission to front-end
+  * drawback = handling logic required in the front-end

 ## Running tests